lch99310/underestimated_MLBplayer_ranking/README.md

-# MLB Undervalued Player Analyzer
+# MLB Underestimated Player Analyzer
 ![Screenshot](shohei_ohtani_stats.png)
 ![Screenshot](screenshot_underestimated_players.png)

-A data-driven analytics tool that identifies undervalued MLB players by analyzing the gap between actual and expected performance metrics.
+A data-driven analytics tool that identifies underestimated MLB players by analyzing the gap between actual (wOBA) and expected (xwOBA) performance metrics.
 This project helps teams and analysts discover players who are performing above expectations but might be flying under the radar.

 ## What This Project Does